-Medical notes will not be accepted to eliminate an Attendance Violation unless it was an emergency.
-Students are only required to bring medical documentation when requesting a medical leave of absence or if requested by the school for validation of a medical emergency.
+Medical notes will not be accepted to eliminate an Attendance Violation unless the absence was an emergency.
+Students are only asked to bring medical documentation (if available) when requesting a medical leave of absence or if requested by the school for validation of a medical emergency.